strongqa/howitzer/README.md

 You can also find the Rdoc documentation on [Rubygems](https://rubygems.org/gems/howitzer).

 ## Related Products
+* [Howitzer Example RSpec](https://github.com/strongqa/howitzer_example_rspec) – an example of Howitzer based project for demo web application based on RSpec.
+* [Howitzer Example Cucumber](https://github.com/strongqa/howitzer_example_cucumber) – an example of Howitzer based project for demo web application based on Cucumber.
-* [Howitzer Example](https://github.com/strongqa/howitzer_example) – an example of Howitzer based project for demo web application.
+* [Howitzer Example Turnip](https://github.com/strongqa/howitzer_example_turnip) – an example of Howitzer based project for demo web application based on Turnip.
 * [Howitzer Stat](https://github.com/strongqa/howitzer_stat) – is the extension to Howitzer product.
 It is used for automated tests coverage visualization of web pages.

 ## Requirements